Lesegomokaba/TechWarriorsWebsite/README.md

   Explains the purpose of the business and who it serves.

 - **Services (services.html)**
-  Lists services including:
+  List services including:
   - Computer Repairs
   - Software Installation
   - Network Setup
   - Website Development

 - **Enquiry (enquiry.html)**
-  Contains a form where users can submit their details and message.
+  Contains a form where users can submit their details and a message.

 - **Contact (contact.html)**
   Displays contact information: